We are here to help you

 NLIS Year Colour Chart for Sheep

-unlikely for commercial farmers to have sheep older than 8 years.
-Having a common colour system makes it easier for other people such as livestock buyers to quickly identify the age of your livestock as these same colours are used by the majority of commercial farms for their sheep tags.
+It is recommended that Australian farmers (compulsory in some states) use the sheep ear tag colour that corresponds to the commonly used colour of the year system.
+It is an 8-year cycle as it is unlikely for commercial farmers to have sheep older than 8 years.
+Having a common colour system makes it easier for others (such as livestock buyers) to quickly identify the age of your livestock as these same colours are used by the majority of commercial farms for their sheep tags.

 The colours & matching years are: